22 March 2020

 Welcome back to the Week That Was series where I highlight a few things from the interwebs which I thought were interesting, noteworthy and probably worth your time.
 Usually a couple of links spanning an article📝, tweet(s)📱, video🎥, graphs 📈 and/or any other media with some commentary, summaries or callouts for context.

 In recent weeks we’ve seen pornography purveyors like Pornhub and xHamster offering free premium subscription services to people in locked down countries.

 In light of expanding quarantines, we are extending Free Pornhub Premium for the month to our friends in France!
 Pornhub will also donate this month's sales from Modelhub (model earnings will remain untouched).
-Courage France! pic.twitter.com/YJEJKIMGzD— Pornhub ARIA (@Pornhub) March 17, 2020
+Courage France! pic.twitter.com/YJEJKIMGzD— Pornhub (@Pornhub) March 17, 2020

 Tracking the number of coronavirus infections against Pornhub traffic reveals some interesting and amusing correlations.